E. coli linked to Pure Eire Dairy Yogurt sickens seventeen people in Washington and Arizona

 Public health message

-If you have PCC Community Market brand yogurt or Pure Eire yogurt at home, do not eat it and throw it away.
+If you have PCC Community Market brand yogurt or Pure Eire yogurt at home, do not eat it, instead bring it to the health department for testing.
 E. coli infections can cause serious complications.
 Symptoms include diarrhea, stomach cramps and blood in the stool.
 If you notice symptoms, especially bloody diarrhea, contact your health care provider right away.

 From PCC Community Markets (Puget Consumers Co-op)